Protecting the Johnson Amendment

 Religious and nonprofit groups are united against any calls to repeal or change the so-called “Johnson Amendment,” which has become shorthand for a part of the tax law that applies to all 501(c)(3) organizations.
 The law protects houses of worship and other nonprofit organizations from political pressure and additional dangers that come with endorsing and opposing candidates.

-This page has information on how people of faith and the nonprofit community are working to keep the Johnson Amendment, and how you can join them.
+This page has information on how people of faith and the nonprofit community have been working since 2017 to keep the Johnson Amendment.

 Be ADVOCATEs, not PARTISANs: A guide for campaign season

-This one-page guide provides a general overview of the permissible and problematic activities under the Tax Code for 501(c)(3) organizations when it comes to campaigns.
+This one-page guide provides a general overview of the permissible and problematic activities under the Tax Code for 501(c)(3) organizations when it comes to campaigns, as of 2024.

 Podcast: Pastor Stephen Cook and Amanda Tyler

 Pastor Stephen Cook discusses his support for the Johnson Amendment and how it protects houses of worship.
-Released June 19, 2018.
+He also shares how his church worked to come together after a divisive campaign season.
+Released: June 19, 2018.

 Faith Voices